shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 process.
 And as with other automations, the automation might involve a redesign.

-The printing press is not a faster pen, and digital photography is not a "better film camera".
+The printing press is not a faster pen.
+An assembly line is not a faster human craftsman.
-They work differently, and create something a little different.
+They create in a different way, and their outcome is a little different.
 And we should expect the same from automating software creation.

 ## A reality of imperfection
 There's a fundamental truth about "making things": it's not going to be perfect.
-The specification might not be clear, some implicit assumption might be incorrect, or even a simple mistake.
+The specification might not be clear, some implicit assumption might be incorrect, and of course a simple mistake might sneak in.
 Randomness will happen.

 We are imperfect humans in imperfect teams, building imperfect products in an imperfect reality.